 - An intensive summer program onsite at UMass Boston.

-Although the TAG program is open to all students in BPS, its services are geared towards Latino and ELL students, with strong partnerships with Boston International High School, Boston Latin Academy, Boston Latin School, Brighton High School, Burke High School, English High School, and the John D. O'Bryant School of Math and Science.
-Students who participate in TAG and successfully complete high school are guaranteed admission to UMass Boston, thereby opening the doors to an excellent four-year college education.
+Although the TAG program is open to all students in BPS, its services are geared towards Latino and ELL students, with strong partnerships with Boston International High School, Boston Latin Academy, Boston Latin School, Burke High School, English High School, Excel High School, and the John D. O'Bryant School of Math and Science.
+Students who participate in TAG and successfully complete high school have an excellent opportunity to attend UMass Boston, thereby opening the doors to an excellent four-year college education.

-TAG now has a long list of alumni, many of whom have since obtained postgraduate degrees and are now working professionals.
-Many of these alumni return to the program as TAG Club guest speakers, mentors, TAG tutors, teaching assistants, and teachers in the summer program.
-Such is the commitment that TAG students develop to the program and its population that the past two program coordinators both began as TAG students in their 7th grade at Boston Latin School.
+TAG's long list of alumni, many of whom have since obtained postgraduate degrees and are now working professionals often choose to return to the program as TAG Club guest speakers, mentors, TAG tutors, teaching assistants, and teachers in the summer program.
+Such is the commitment that TAG students develop to the program and its population that three of the past four program coordinators began as TAG students in the summer and through the club at Boston Latin School.